top of page

 Scuba Diving in Fiji: A Guide to Rainbow Reef and Taveuni Island

-In this travel guide for scuba diving in Fiji, we will tell you everything you need to know to plan the dive trip of a lifetime around Taveuni Island, featuring one of the world's best dive locations: The Rainbow Reef.
+In this travel guide for scuba diving in Fiji, we will tell you everything you need to know to plan the dive trip of a lifetime to Taveuni Island, featuring one of the world's best dive locations: Rainbow Reef.

 CONTENTS